Can you swim in the Black Sea? With such a foreboding name, it is no wonder that many people believe you cannot swim in the Black Sea.

 What About Animal Life in the Black Sea?

-Because there is an absence of oxygen in the lower levels of the lake, there is no oxygen to support life.
+Because there is an absence of oxygen in the lower levels of the lake, there is not enough oxygen to support life.
 As such, there is less marine life in the Black Sea than you would normally find in an ocean.
 That being said, it’s not completely empty.
 It is said there are over 200 species of fish, 3/4 of which are endemic (native to the Sea).

 Aside from small fish, you can find crabs, mollusks, sea snakes, and rays.
 Occasionally, you might see a small shark or bottlenose dolphin make an appearance here, but this is very rare.